jj1bdx/dbskkd-cdb/README.md

 dbskkd-cdb is a dictionary server for SKK Japanese Input Method system.
 For building the executable file, [TinyCDB](http://www.corpit.ru/mjt/tinycdb.html) is required.

-See `skk-server-protocol.txt` for the details.
+See `skk-server-protocol.md` for the details of the server-client protocol.

 ## License